norlove/BigQuery-Storage-Write-API-Default_Mode/README.md

 Please refer and copy the files from the write-api-default-example folder to your dev environment.

-To get started, we’ll first create a table named “customer_records” through the below DDL statement.
+To get started, we’ll first create a table in BigQuery named “customer_records” through the below DDL statement.
 The DDL also partitions the table by Customer_Enrollment_Date and clusters the table by customer_ID.
   ```
   #Replace Test_Tables with your preferred dataset name
   CREATE TABLE `Test_Tables.Customer_Records` (